Best Chicken Breeds for Beginners (2026 Picks)

 Egg production: 200 to 250 light brown eggs per year.
 Not the highest on this list, but very respectable.

 Temperament: Incredibly friendly and curious.
-Sussex chickens will follow you around the yard, investigate everything you're doing, and generally act like they're your assistant.
-They're one of the most personable breeds.
+Sussex chickens follow you around the yard, investigate everything you're doing, and generally act like they're your assistant.
+One of the most personable breeds.

 Hardiness: Good in cold weather.
 They handle heat reasonably well too.
 A solid all-climate bird.

 Foraging ability: Speckled Sussex are outstanding foragers.
 If you let your birds free-range, these will cover the most ground and find the most bugs.
-This can lower your feed costs a bit.
+This can lower your feed costs noticeably.

 | Stat | Details |